How to Rent a Kimono in Asakusa, Tokyo

-With this in mind, I researched and narrowed down to three rental shops in Asakusa.
+With all of the above in mind, I researched and narrowed down to three rental shops in Asakusa.
 (I have a comparison chart below for your reference.)
 I ended up going with Komomo Kimono Rental because 1) it was a recommendation from my volunteer local guide Takako-san (Note: She doesn’t get any commission from the shop) and 2) the cost and duration were the most reasonable.

 Book Your Tokyo Kimono Experience

 You might be able to take a chance and walk in.
 However, keep in mind that some shops don’t accept walk-ins.
 I made a reservation in advance and recommend you do so especially if you have any specific requirements (i.e., style, plus size kimono, etc.).
 Why would you waste your precious time when you could shop around at home and spend more time enjoying sightseeing?

 When you book online, most shops will ask you the time and date you would like to show up and select a plan (i.e., types of kimono).
 If you are unsure, I think it’s okay to choose a basic kimono plan for booking.
 Make sure to check cancellation policy and payment options as well.↡↡Book Your Kimono Experience Here! ↡↡

 Japanese appreciate punctuality.
 Make sure to show up at the shop on time.
 If you are late, it will just eat up your time to get dressed and prepared.